nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk2.rst

 - **Polygons**
 - **FaceData**.
 List of data items, which were provided in the **FaceDataD** input, containing one data item for each face of output mesh.
+- **VertRecptIdx**.
+For each output vertex, this output contains an index of recipient object face, which was used to construct this output vertex.
+- **FaceRecptIdx**.
+Foreach output face, this output contains an index of recipient object face, which was used to construct this output face.

 The outputs will contain one object, if **Join** flag is checked, or one object per recipient object face, otherwise.